ret1-c/Virtualship_Project_UU/ADCP/README.md

 This is the folder for the ADCP codes

-1) Add the isopycnos on Tessa's plots
+1) Finish CTD plot (done)
-2) Calculate the seperate Volume and Mass Transports for the positive alongshore velocity (somali current) (?)
+2) Calculate the seperate Volume and Mass Transports for the positive alongshore velocity (somali current) (work in progress)
-3) ERA5 wind plot gif
+3) ERA5 wind plot mp4 (done)
-4) Add isopicnos tto longshore and crosshore plots
+4) Add isopicnos to longshore and crosshore plots (done)